Synod of Diamper: Early history of Saint Thomas Christians

-The Saint Thomas Christians, who trace their origin were in communion with the Church of the East of Persia and the Patriarch of the Seleucia-Ctesiphon, and relied on their bishops.
+The Saint Thomas Christians, who trace their origins to the evangelistic activity of Thomas the Apostle in the 1st century, were in communion with the Church of the East of Persia and the Patriarch of the Seleucia-Ctesiphon, and relied on their bishops.

 Thus, while the bishops from the Middle East were the spiritual heads of the Church, the general administration of the Church of Kerala was governed by an indigenous priest known as Arkkadiyakkon or Archdeacon.
 He was the community leader of Saint Thomas Christians.
 Even in times when there were multiple foreign bishops, there was only one archdeacon for entire Saint Thomas Community.

 Portuguese missionaries and Saint Thomas Christians

 The Portuguese fleet led by Pedro Alvarez Cabral, arrived in Malabar in 1500 with a missionary team of 19 members.
 More than half of them were Franciscans.
 Later, most of the groups that came from Portugal included missionaries.
 Initially, the Portuguese missionaries were on good terms with the Saint Thomas Christians, but between 1520 and 1530, relations between them began to fall apart.
 This is because the Portuguese began to impose their church traditions on the Malabar Christians.

 The Church of the East collapsed by 1552, through the schism of 1552, and a faction (the modern day Chaldean Catholic Church) under the leadership of Yohannan Sulaqa joined in communion with the Church of Rome.
 It is difficult to say exactly how this split affected the Church of Saint Thomas Christians in Malabar.
-Following the split, both factions - the Nestorian and Chaldean Catholic - began sending their bishops to Kerala.
+Following the split, both factions – the Nestorian and Chaldean Catholic – began sending their bishops to Kerala.
 Abraham, later known as Abraham of Angamaly was one of the last bishops from the Church of the East.
 Mar Abraham first arrived in India before 1556 as a Nestorian bishop from the traditional Nestorian Patriarchate.
 The Portuguese managed to arrest him and sent him off to Lisbon, but on the way he escaped at Mozambique and left to Mesopotamia and presented himself to Abdiso, the Chaldean patriarch who had declared allegiance to the Pope of Rome.
 The patriarch re-consecrated the Abraham, sent him with letters to Pope Pius IV.
 Abraham received his episcopal ordination again, third time, in Rome in 1565 and returned in India in 1568.
 In spite of the express approbation by Pope, he was not welcomed by the Portuguese authorities in Goa and was arrested second time.
 However, Abraham escaped in 1570 and reached Malabar, there he directed his faithful in defiance of the Portuguese until his death in 1597.